-"(b) Program. - FTNC shall be a program providing professional development and eurricula for courses that provide selective, application-based symposium for high school juniors and seniors, offering a challenging introduction to teaching as a profession for high school students through courses offered by participating high schools in conjunction with college partners. profession.
+"(b) Program. - FTNC shall be a program providing professional development and curricula for courses that provide selective, application-based symposium for high school juniors and seniors, offering a challenging introduction to teaching as a profession for high school students through courses offered by participating high schools in conjunction with college partners. profession.
 FTNC courses shall include both content on pedagogy and the profession of teaching and field experiences for high school students provide instruction on pedagogy, ethics and professionalism, child development, successful teaching strategies and classroom management practices, effective lesson planning, assessment and intervention, and requirements of teacher licensure.
 The FTNC Symposium should provide practical benefits to participating students, which may include interaction with current educators, administrators, and educator preparation program faculty members, a simulated student teaching experience, and information about financial aid and scholarship opportunities."

-"§ 116-41.31.
+SECTION 8.12.(b) G.S.
+116-41.31 reads as rewritten: "§ 116-41.31.
 Oversight of Future Teachers of North Carolina.